BLCM/OpenBLCMM/windows-processing/README.md

 tweaking is [Resource Hacker](http://www.angusj.com/resourcehacker/), which seems quite well-established and featureful, but it's not opensource, so I didn't really want to use it myself.
-Instead, I'm using [WinRun4J](https://winrun4j.sourceforge.net), which includes an `RCEDIT.EXE`/`RCEDIT64.EXE` for doing simple tweaks like this.
+Instead, I'm using [WinRun4J](https://winrun4j.sourceforge.net), which includes an `RCEDIT64.EXE` utility for doing simple tweaks like this.

-There's no actual installer for WinRun4J, so just unzip it somewhere and slap the RCEDIT/RCEDIT64 binary somewhere in your `%PATH%`.
+There's no actual installer for WinRun4J, so just unzip it somewhere and slap the RCEDIT64 binary somewhere in your `%PATH%`.
 Then once you have the compiled EXE available, run:

     RCEDIT64.EXE /I OpenBLCMM.exe openblcmm.ico